 |Rest of the World Express||1-7 Days||Calculated during checkout|

 All orders ship from our headquarters in the UK.
 You will therefore be responsible for any import duties which may be applied to orders shipped outside the EU.

-If you are not completely satisfied with your purchase, simply return the items to us in their original condition and packaging before the 24th of January 2014 within 30 days of receipt and we will issue a full refund (minus shipping if applicable).
+If you are not completely satisfied with your purchase, simply return the items to us in their original condition and packaging within 30 days of receipt and we will issue a full refund (minus shipping if applicable).